Probing modified plasma waves in non-linear electrodynamics: Introduction

 Based on these motivations, we pursue some investigations of modified plasma waves in the context of non-linear electrodynamics.
-The main purpose of this work is to further elaborate on a general electrodynamics with parity invariance, which encompasses most examples in the literature.
-This approach offers the advantage to understand some essential aspects without specifying a particular electrodynamics.
-Furthermore, in a first attempt at this direction, we consider a cold plasma model, consisting of electrons in a homogeneous ionic background.
-The collisional, relativistic and large amplitude effects are not addressed.
+Initially, we focus on a general electrodynamics with parity invariance, which encompasses most examples in the literature.
+This approach offers the advantage to understand some changes in plasma waves without specifying a particular electrodynamics.
+Furthermore, in a first attempt at this direction, we consider a cold plasma model, consisting of electrons in a homogeneous ionic background without the collisional, relativistic and large amplitude effects.
+At this stage, our main goal is to actually inspect how non-linear electrodynamics interfere in the plasma waves, as well as establishing comparisons with the standard modes related to Maxwell electrodynamics.
 Although a simplified plasma model is examined, one may gain further insights to generalize the results with more involved assumptions.
+Indeed, it is expected that the non-linear effects demand strong electromagnetic fields to be detected.
+Therefore, we have to include additional contributions to apply in the aforementioned astrophysical scenarios or terrestrial laboratories.
+For instance, in the particular case of circularly polarized waves, we shall consider the ions response, together with the relativistic and large amplitude effects.
+In this situation, we anticipate that the results may be relevant to investigations with high-intensity laser in plasma, where the approximation of cold plasma is suitable because the thermal motion can be disregarded in comparison with the relativistic motions of electrons and ions.
+The scope of our work is not to furnish experimental proposals regarding non-linear electrodynamics in plasma.
+Nevertheless, we believe that our contribution provides some phenomenological results on the refractive index and dispersion relation in a unified framework, which allows us to analyse a set of non-linear models and point out different behaviours.